TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/getting-started-python.md

     rm -r tyk tyk.tar.gz
 ```

-## Install gRPC Libraries and Tools
+### Install Dependencies

-We are going to setup a Python virtual environment and install some supporting libraries.
+We are going to setup a Python virtual environment and install some supporting dependencies.
 Assuming that you have Python [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) already installed, then issue the following commands to setup a Python virtual environment containing the grpcio and grpcio-tools libraries:

 ```bash
 python3 -m venv .venv